gvwilson/thirdbit/_posts/2006/2006-11-06-drproject-internals-i-wasnt-quite-done-with-tickets.md

 date: 2006-11-06 12:31:23
 year: 2006
 ---
-OK, we're not quite done with tickets yet---at least, not with the issues that tickets raise.
+OK, we're not quite done with tickets yet—at least, not with the issues that tickets raise.

 The first one is email notification.
 In Trac and many other systems, you can specify that you want to receive email every time a ticket that you filed is updated.
 This is a lot handier than logging in every once in a while and asking the system to display all the tickets you created that have been modified in the last, um, six days?
 Ten?
 When did I last log in, anyway?